RBMHTechnology/vind/README.md

 [Get a detailed documentation of all functions and features](https://rbmhtechnology.github.io/vind/) or [dive deeper in the API of the Vind with Javadoc](https://rbmhtechnology.github.io/vind/javadoc/).

-## How to contribution
+## How to contribute

-VIND is an Open Source project so everyone is encouraged to improve it.
+Vind is an Open Source project so everyone is encouraged to improve it.
 Don't hesitate to report bugs, provide fixes or share new ideas with us.
 We have various ways for contribution:

 * use the issue tracker - report bugs, suggest features or give hints how we can improve the documentation.